chainguard-dev/edu/content/chainguard/administration/iam-organizations/assumable-ids.md

 }
 ```

-Here, `parent_id` defines the Chainguard group that the identity will be tied to.
-This could be a literal value — like a Chainguard group identification number — or a [local value](https://developer.hashicorp.com/terraform/language/values/locals) that references an existing group.
+Here, `parent_id` defines the Chainguard organization that the identity will be tied to.
+This could be a literal value — like a Chainguard organization identification number — or a [local value](https://developer.hashicorp.com/terraform/language/values/locals) that references an existing organization.
 You can enter whatever you'd like for the `name`, though it helps to provide a descriptive name for your identities.
 The `description` field is optional, but it can be helpful to include to clarify the identity's purpose.

 The `claim_match` block within this section is what specifies the users and workloads allowed to assume the identity.
 You must specify an issuer and subject in the claim match block, but you can optionally specify an `audience` here as well.